![]() |

 1961-1964 Served by Gary B. Thompson.

-1961 Baptistry pool added.
+1961 Baptistery pool added.

 1971 Library begun with donations of books and other articles.
 Mrs. Violet Jensen is first librarian.